 4. Check prices early.

-“Secret” rooms are ones that hotels will typically sell at a reduced rate when they haven’t yet been filled.
-You won’t know what the exact hotel will be until you make your reservation, but savings can top 60 percent.
+“Secret” rooms are those that hotels will typically sell at a reduced rate when they haven’t yet been filled.
+You won’t know what the exact accommodations will be until you make your reservation, but savings can top 60%.
 Check out Hotwire and Lastminute.com to add an element of surprise to your holiday hotel booking.

-It's easy to book hotels on desktops or even on a smartphone, but sometimes a phone call is worth the effort.
+It's easy to book hotels on a desktop or even a smartphone, but sometimes a phone call is worth the effort.
 When you call, ask for the “cheapest nonrefundable rate.”
 You'd be surprised, as they may have a rate you didn't find online.

 Costco, AAA, AARP, professional organizations — all of these can offer discounts on travel.
 Familiarize yourself with the bargains (especially if you're already an AAA member) so you don't spend more than you have to.
 If you're not sure what deals your organization of choice offers, walk into your local retailer and ask, or go online.
 Sometimes, it really is as simple as typing "Costco hotel deals" into Google.

-Business hotels and hotels near financial districts can be less busy during the holidays, meaning lower prices.
-The location may not be ideal for travelers hoping to walk around and explore the neighborhood of their accommodations, but the savings could make it worthwhile.
+Business hotels and properties near financial districts can be less busy during the holidays, driving down prices.
+The location may not be ideal for travelers hoping to walk around and explore the neighborhood near their accommodations, but the savings could make it worthwhile.
 Plus, it can be a treat to be in the heart of the city when the crowds have filtered out to the suburbs for the holidays.

 12. Check with convention and visitor bureaus.